davidtwco/rfcs/text/0000-build-std.md

 If the current crate has no dependency on `std` (i.e. have added an `alloc` or `core` dependency explicitly to opt-out of the implicit `std` dependency), then Cargo will not build either of the `panic_unwind` or `panic_abort` crates or pass `-Cpanic` to rustc.
-If `panic` is set in the Cargo profile, then this value will be ignored and Cargo will emit a warning informing the user of this.
+In this circumstance, if `panic` is set in the Cargo profile, then this value will be ignored and Cargo will emit a warning informing the user of this.

 If the crate does depend on `std`, then Cargo's behaviour depends on whether or not `panic` is set in the profile:

-- If `panic` is not set in the profile then it may still be the default for the target, then Cargo will need to enable the `panic_unwind` feature to the standard library just in case it is used.
+- If `panic` is not set in the profile then unwinding may still be the default for the target and Cargo will need to enable the `panic_unwind` feature to the standard library just in case it is used.
 - If `panic` is set to "unwind" then the `panic_unwind` feature will be enabled and `-Cpanic=unwind` will be passed.